Life Flight Network

 Life Flight Network is a non profit air and ground critical care transport service based in Aurora, Oregon, in the northern Willamette Valley, with services in Oregon, Washington, Idaho, and Montana in the United States.

 Operations

 Service area

-It has 23 locations throughout the Columbia, Willamette and Snake river watersheds.
+It has 29 air medical bases throughout the Columbia, Willamette and Snake river watersheds.

 Bases

 Life Flight Network operates bases across the Pacific Northwest in Washington, Oregon, Idaho, and Montana.